stuarthayhurst/argon-icon-theme/README.md

   - `make build -jX` will generate changed icons and `index.theme`
   - `make regen -jX` will regenerate all icons, whether they have been changed or not
   - `make clean` will delete all generated icons and `index.theme`
-  - `make autoclean` will delete icons missing a corresponding svg, broken symlinks, `index.theme` and empty directories
+  - `make autoclean` will delete icons missing a corresponding svg, broken symlinks and empty directories
   - `make index` will generate `index.theme` (Done automatically by `build` and `regen`)

 ## Contributing: